 These adorable gnome applique pillows are easy to make.
 They can be used all year round, but are especially cute during the holidays.
 I used the linen fabric we carry in our shop as the pillow cover.

 This post contains affiliate links.
 This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products.

 When I finished making the patterns for the felt Gnome Christmas ornaments I loved them so much I designed pillow appliques for my winter decor too.
 After I made the pillow applique patterns, I printed them out and traced each piece on Wonder Under.
 See full instructions on an earlier post HERE.

 I got so excited about the applique that I forgot to cut out the pillow pieces until now.
 After I cut out four pillow squares for a 14″ by 14″ pillow I serged them to prevent fraying.

-Mark the centers so you can line everything up while sewing, for this reason I used a water solvable marker.
-My choice for zippers were invisible and as you can see I purchase it on the roll, but zippers can be purchased individually as well.
+Mark the centers so you can line everything up while sewing, for this reason, I used a water solvable marker.
+My choice for zippers was invisible and as you can see I purchase it on the roll, but zippers can be purchased individually as well.

 Attaching the Applique: